-Pension costs are accounted for in accordance with International Accounting Standards 19, "Employee Benefits" ("IAS 19").
-Mazars LLP operates a pension scheme which is closed to new members and in which accrual of final salary benefits has ceased.
+In addition, Mazars LLP operates a pension scheme which is closed to new members and in which accrual of final salary benefits has ceased.
 The scheme has two sections, a Defined Benefit Section and a Defined Contribution Section.
-There was no cost in the year (2020: £ nil) in respect of the Defined Contribution Section and no contributions were outstanding or prepaid at the balance sheet date (2020: £ nil).
+There was no cost in the year (2021: £ nil) in respect of the Defined Contribution Section and no contributions were outstanding or prepaid at the balance sheet date (2021: £ nil).
 A full actuarial valuation was carried out at 31 December 2019.
-The following disclosures are based on the valuation under IAS19 as at 31 August 2021 prepared by a qualified actuary.
+The following disclosures are based on the valuation under IAS19 as at 31 August 2022 prepared by a qualified actuary.